 Comet West was as bright as Jupiter and had a tail 20 degrees long.
 Richard West discovered it.
 I was at Peabody College in Nashville and unaware of it.

-The Hubble Space Telescope imaged it as it crashed into Jupiter.
-21 fragments hit.
+The Hubble Space Telescope imaged this as it crashed into Jupiter.
+21 fragments hit!
 It was discovered orbiting Jupiter, captured by the planet's gravity.
 Gene Shoemaker died in a car wreck in Australia.

 I saw Hyakutake!
 Its head was zero magnitude.
-Its blue gas tail was 12 million miles long.
+The blue gas tail was 12 million miles long.
 Dust tails are brighter than gas tails.

 Discovered by Alan Hale and Thomas Bopp, it became the darling of comet buffs.
 It was brighter than zero magnitude and visible in amateur telescopes for 2 years.
 Hale-Bopp showed 2 distinct tails.
-Its blue gas tail and dust tail were widely separated.
+The blue gas tail and dust tail were widely separated.
 Hale-Bopp was bright because of its size.
 Its head was 25 miles in diameter.
 I saw it from my parents' yard on Aiken Road.
-Comets are brighter when near the sun because more ice vaporizes.
+Comets are brighter when near the sun because more ice has vaporized.

 Astronomers make a big deal out of comets.
 Theorists have gone so far as suggesting that comets brought water to Earth, that they are responsible for the oceans.
 Moreover, they maintain that comets may have provided the organic molecules that started life.
-It sounds absurd, but more and more theories are cosmic rather than Earth-based.
-It seems there would have had to be trillions of trillions of trillions of comets impacting Earth to create the oceans.
+It sounds crazy, but more and more theories are cosmic rather than Earth-based.
+It seems that trillions of trillions of trillions of comets would have had to impact Earth to create the oceans.